gitpod-io/retired-gatsby-website/src/docs/life-of-workspace.md

 For convenience, closing the browser window/tab containing the IDE reduces the timeout to 3 minutes.

 ## Garbage Collection
-Old unused workspaces are automatically deleted after 30 days of inactivity.
-To prevent a workspace from being deleted you can pin it on your [list of workspaces](https://gitpod.io/workspaces).
-Restarting a workspace resets the 30 day timeout.
+Old, unused workspaces are automatically deleted.
+To prevent a workspace from being deleted, you can pin it in your [list of workspaces](https://gitpod.io/workspaces/).
+Pinned workspaces are kept forever.
+A message at the top of the workspaces list indicates after how many days unused and unpinned workspaces will get collected (the exact number of days may change in the future).
+Restarting a workspace resets the day counter for this particular workspace.
+Workspaces that are about to be deleted are shown with a corresponding status message in the workspaces list.

 ## Changes are Saved
 Gitpod backs up the state of the `/workspace/` folder between workspace starts, so that